mctools/simplebuild-dgcode/doc/source/matcookbook.rst

   the material needs to be described with multiple phases.
 - Feel free to posts comments on `ncrystal#161
   <https://github.com/mctools/ncrystal/issues/161>`__, to make the NCrystal
-  developers aware of your use-case, or provide other relevant feedback.
+  developers aware of your use case, or provide other relevant feedback.

 .. _sbmatgasmix: